-From absolute beginner to advanced 2-5 students, weekly lessons
+From absolute beginner to advanced 2-5 students, daytime, evening/

-Sign up for one of my beginner, intermediate or advanced German classes in Central London and learn German in a small group of 2-5 motivated students.
-Evening and weekend German classes for £25 per hour.
+Sign up for one of my beginner, intermediate or advanced German classes in Central London and learn German in a small group of only 5 students.
+Daytime, evening and weekend German courses for £40 per class.
 Find out more here and join the class that suits you best.

 Expand your business in Germany,Austria and Switzerland with in-company German language training for your employees.
 One-on-one & group training, tailored to your objectives.
 Find out more information about my corporate German lessons here and book your trial training now.

 Are you studying toward an exam in German?
 Get help from a native German tutor with extensive experience and an excellent track record in preparing students for GCSE, A-Level, IB, Pre-U, Test DaF, Goethe-Institut exams, etc. Find out more.